AlbertShevchuk/Unreal_Engine-/README.md

 added with “RESUME” and “QUIT” functioning buttons.
 “Game Over” screen added when health reached to 0% with added “RETRY” and “QUIT” functioning buttons.
 Converted game to a 3rd shooter instead of a 1st shooter to get the full body of the player instead of just a floating arm.
-Moved up the camera and manipulated the image to look back like a 1st shooter.    –4/25/2020
+Moved up the camera and manipulated the image to look back like a 1st shooter.    -–4/25/2020

+Created SWAT person character with borrowed online resources.
+360-degree movement while holding an AK47 that’s mounted to the trigger finger.
+AK has moving projectiles that are fired with the left mouse click.
+Sprint action added with 360-degree movement with the weapon to the side.
+Regenerating stamina bar added that controls ability to sprint.  -–4/25/2020